JadiusCaesar67/simple-chat-app/README.md

     * Navigate to the client directory.
     * Type `npm start`.
     * Wait until the client automatically redirects you to your current web browser.

+## Issues: An error occurs when logging in, but can be bypassed by refreshing the browser.